 -

-Court Appointed Special Advocates are community members just like you who ensure each neglected and abused child’s needs remain a priority in an over-burdened child welfare system while working to find safe, permanent homes for these most vulnerable children.
+Court Appointed Special Advocates are community members who ensure each neglected and abused child’s needs remain a priority in an over-burdened child welfare system.
 Our Advocates get to know the children, their caregivers, and the facts of the case.
-The children already may have been removed from the home and placed in foster care, or they may be at risk of entering foster care.
-They take part in such processes as child and family visits, court hearings, and meetings about the children's needs.
-Advocates express their concerns and explore all of the options for permanent homes.
+The children may have been removed from the home and placed in foster care or may be at risk of entering foster care.
+Advocates typically participate in child and family visits, court hearings, and meetings about a children's needs.
+Advocates express their concerns and explore options for permanent homes.

 -

-Ordinary people who care about the well-being of kids.
+They are people who care about the well-being of kids.
 CASA Advocates come from all backgrounds.
-Many work full-time.
-Some are students, working parents, or retired people.
+Many work full- or part-time, others are retirees or students.
 Flexibility, rather than employment status, is the critical factor.
 Most CASA Advocates work on a single case at a time.
 No legal expertise is required.

 -

-Decisions are made every day which affect the lives of children involved in Family Court cases.
-CASA Advocates help these decisions to be made more promptly and with greater information and sensitivity to the child's individual needs.
-CASA Advocates work for better outcomes, and provide children living out of their home with the knowledge that there is a community around them who cares.
+Decisions are made every day which affect the lives of children involved in family court cases.
+CASA Advocates help these decisions be made more with more information and greater sensitivity to the child's individual needs.
+CASA advocates work for better outcomes and provide children living outside of their own homes with the knowledge there are people who care about them..

 -